bluesky-social/atproto/packages/schemas/README.md

 res5.valid          // => true
 res5.fullySupported // => false
 res5.error          // => undefined
-res5.fallbacks      // => ['This zeet includes a poll which this application does not support.']
+res5.fallbacks      // => ['This post includes a poll which this application does not support.']
 ```